materials-data-facility/MDFConnectScala/README.md

 MDF Connect for ingestion.
 In addition to a populated `DataCite` record, this records the URL from which MDFConnect can download the zipped dataset, and a boolean value which indicates if this is a test submission.

+# Support
+This work was performed under financial assistance award 70NANB14H012 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Material Design (CHiMaD).